simonstenger/huffman_coding3/README.md

 Huffman Compression/Decompression
 This C program implements Huffman coding for file compression and decompression.
 It was written by Simon Stenger between the 01.10.2023 and the 21.01.2024 as part of the Programming and C language course in the ASNAT program at the Ecole Nationale d'Aviation Civile.
-It compresses simple .txt files into a compressed binary file and vice versa
+It compresses simple text files into a compressed binary file and vice versa.

 Table of Contents
 1.Introduction